ttreeagency/Discuss/README.md

 * Support to reply to a specific comment (thread)
 * Add support for comment author
+* Sanitize comment content (security), and add support for basic formatting
 * Moderation
 * Neos backend module to have a better overview of the comments activity